-The cutesy little Fiat 500 is very popular here in the UK, but its hippo-like cousin struggles to find as many friends.
+The cutesy little Fiat 500 is very popular here in the UK, but its chunkier cousin hasn't been quite as popular.
 Now the 500L is newly updated.
 Will that make a difference?

 Across in mainland Europe, the pumped-up practicality of the Fiat 500L has made it a good seller for Fiat.
 Since it first appeared five years ago, more than 430,000 have been bought.
 So it's a familiar sight on roads around the continent.

-It hasn’t enjoyed quite the same success here though, with its rather bloated styling proving a bit too eye-Marmite for many.
-Its hippo looks seem to have proved somewhat of a deterrent, while other SUV-crossover models have fared a lot better.
+It hasn't enjoyed quite the same success here though, with its larger styling proving a bit too eye-Marmite for many.
+Its looks seem to have proved somewhat of a deterrent, while other SUV-crossover models have fared a lot better.

 Undeterred by the lukewarm demand in Brexit Britain, Fiat has just revamped the 500L and widened the range on offer.
 There are now three versions: the 500L Urban that's expected to take the major share of what the company hopes will be a growing demand for the car, the 500L Wagon with seven seats shoehorned into the cabin, and the 500L Cross with mild off-roader tweaks.